-The Council gets its money from a range of sources, including rates, borrowing, and money from user charges and government grants, especially from NZTA for roading.
+The Council gets its money from a range of sources, including rates, borrowing, money from user charges and government grants, such as for Te Kaha, shovel-ready projects, and Waka Kotahi NZ Transport Agency for roading.

 This section outlines how much money comes from each source and what we will spend it on this year, including both operating spending and capital investment.